Frequently Asked Questions

 Q: Will my router work with the Fiber Internet service?

 A: Yes, however routers that are more than a couple years old may not meet the newer WiFi standard which would limit your WiFi Internet performance.
+You will also want to make sure that your router is not a router-modem combination device.
 If desired, we can provide a router that we manage for an additional monthly cost of $10.

 Q: What about modems?

 A: With Fiber Internet, an Optical Network Terminal (ONT) is roughly equivalent to a cable modem.
 This device transfers your Internet signal from the optical domain to the electrical.
 At installation, we will place an ONT inside the home or business.
-If you have a City Managed WiFi plan, the ONT will be integrated with router technology in order to provide a WiFi signal.
+If you have a City Managed WiFi plan, the ONT will also provide an integrated WiFi router.
 If you do not have a City Managed WiFi plan, we will place a basic ONT in the site which can be connected to your router via an ethernet cable.
-There is no fee for the latter ONT device.
+There is no fee for the ONT device.

 Q: Why would I want a Managed WiFi plan?

 A: With a Managed WiFi plan, we will provide a high-end router at installation that our department can prepare and troubleshoot.
-Additionally, customers on a Managed WiFi plan that have larger floor plans will be issued a WiFi extender to ensure wireless coverage throughout the home, at no additional expense.
 If you provide your own router and have a connection issue that is determined to be outside of our network and hardware, we will not be able to troubleshoot a router or other equipment we have not issued.

 Q: If I want to provide my own router, how much should I expect to pay for a decent one?